prime31/Nez/FAQs/Physics.md

 - **linecast**: casts a line from start to end and returns the first hit of a collider that matches layerMask
 - **overlapRectangle**: check if any collider falls within a rectangular area
-- **overlapCircle**: check if aany collider falls within a circular area
+- **overlapCircle**: check if any collider falls within a circular area
 - **boxcastBroadphase**: returns all colliders with bounds that are intersected by collider.bounds.
 Note that this is a broadphase check so it only checks bounds and does not do individual Collider-to-Collider checks!

 Astute readers will have noticed the *layerMask* mentioned above.
 The layerMask lets you decide which colliders are collided with.
 Each Collider can have its `physicsLayer` set so that when you query the Physics system you can choose to get back only Colliders that match the passed in layerMask.
 All Physics methods accept a layerMask parameter that defaults to all layers.
 Use this wisely to filter your collision checks and keep things as performant as possible by not doing unnecessary collision checks.